Australia set for 10th day of no local COVID-19 cases | Health

 Australia set for 10th day of no local COVID-19 cases

-Australia is on track for a 10th day of no new local COVID-19 cases on Wednesday with its most populous state of New South Wales (NSW) hoping to ease coronavirus restrictions this week after controlling a fast-spreading cluster.
+Australia is on track for a 10th day of no new local COVID-19 cases on Wednesday, allowing its most populous state of New South Wales (NSW) to relax coronavirus restrictions after controlling a fast-spreading cluster.

-An advertising campaign will be launched later on Wednesday to encourage people to take the COVID-19 vaccine after the country's regulator this week approved the Pfizer-BioNtech shot.
-A rollout is expected in late-February.
-NSW made masks mandatory in indoor venues such as shopping centres and cinemas, imposed a cap on public gatherings while suspending dance floors even for night clubs to successfully curb outbreaks in Sydney's northern beaches and western suburbs.
+The restrictions had kicked in late last year to successfully curb virus clusters in Sydney's northern beaches and western suburbs.
 The outbreaks saw other states and territories close borders or restrict travel from NSW.
-NSW Premier Gladys Berejiklien told the Australian Broadcasting Corp she hoped to receive medical advice later in the day that would allow her to ease restrictions this week.

-"In New South Wales our policy always is don’t keep restrictions or burden our citizens a day longer than you need to.
-I'm hoping to have confirmation of advice that allows us to announce that later this week," she said.
+Berejiklien hinted that restrictions would be eased further in two weeks if there were no further cases, adding she was "striking the right balance" between economic growth and virus control.

+"They both go hand in hand, you can't have an open economy unless you make sure you get the health settings right," she said, while urging Sydneysiders to come out and get tested for COVID-19 even for the "mildest of symptoms".
 Despite its relative success in handling the pandemic, Australia's international borders will likely remain shut to non-citizens this year although there may be exclusive travel arrangements called "bubbles" with its South Pacific neighbours.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)